serde-cpp/serde-cpp/README.md

 }
 ```

-No macros, no duplicate description of the struct fields, nothing else.. only [[serde]] attribute needed.
+No macros, no duplicate description of the struct's fields, nothing else.. only [[serde]] attribute needed.

 How we do it
 ---